Brewer's sparrow: Ecology and status

 These birds migrate to the southwestern United States south to central Mexico.
 These birds forage primarily in shrubs or in low vegetation, but also on the ground.
 They mainly eat insects in summer with seeds becoming a more important part of the diet at other times of the year.
 They usually forage in flocks outside of the breeding season, sometimes with other sparrows.
 The female typically lays three to four eggs (up to five) in a cup nest in low shrubs.

-The Brewer's sparrow has decreased in some parts of its range.
+Brewer's sparrow has decreased in some parts of its range.
 Causes are not well understood, but it is suspected that the decline is due at least in part to destruction of sagebrush habitat.
 Additional information on resource use and limitation during the wintering season is desperately needed.
 When the timberline sparrow was still considered a good species, Brewer's sparrow was classified as near threatened by the IUCN.
 However, as only entire species are evaluated for the IUCN Red List, following the merger the entire population of S. breweri is classified as species of least concern.